 The concierge can also help you to set up a free trolley ride to Downtown Burlingame.
 This gives you more access to shops and restaurants.
 Great if you want to go out and have a drink.
 You don’t need to drive and have to worry about a DUI.

 At the same level but the other end of the Hyatt Regency is the Fitness Center and a well-sized heated outdoor pool and whirlpool.
 The fitness center has a view of the pool.
 You need your room key to access both of these areas.

 The newly remodeled Atrium houses the 3SIXTY Bar, Bistro, and Market.
 The Market is a great option for a quick grab in the morning or anytime during the day if you need a snack.

-For dining on delicious and creative cuisine visit the 3SIXTY Bistro.
-They have a good choice of dishes.
+For dining visit the 3SIXTY Bistro.
+The menu has a large choice of dishes.
 The Bistro is a great option for a nice dinner after a long day of meetings or exploring in the city.

 For a more social environment, visit the 3SIXTY Bar.
 Great to hang out with friends or co-workers after a long day and have some drinks.